xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD07_LAB_MANUAL.md

 4. Add a reference from the **Photo Sharing Tests** project to the **System.Web** assembly.
 5. Add a new **Unit Test** item to the **PhotoSharingTests** project.
 Name the file, **RoutingTests.cs**.
-6. Add **using** statements to the RoutingTests.csfile for the following namespaces:
+6. Add **using** statements to the RoutingTests.cs file for the following namespaces:

     - **System.Web.Routing**
     - **System.Web.Mvc**